 To use a picture or other image on your Mac, click the plus sign on the left of the wallpaper choices.
 Locate the image you want to use, click Choose, and your new Start Page wallpaper will appear.

-Prefer to use a photo?
-You can grab one directly from the Photos app!
-Open Photos, select the picture, and drag it onto your Safari Start Page.
+Open Photos or Finder, select the picture and drag it onto your Safari Start Page.
 You’ll see the background image change immediately.

 Choose a different image

-Remember, your Safari Start Page is different than the Homepage that you can configure in your Preferences.
-And if you did make a switch away from your Start Page for new tabs and windows, and want to change it back, here’s a reminder for how to do it.
+Remember, your Safari Start Page is different than the Homepage that you can configure in your Safari Settings.
+And if you did make a switch away from your Start Page for new tabs and windows and want to change it back, here’s a reminder for how to do it.

-1) Open Safari and click Safari > Preferences from the menu bar.
+- Open Safari and click Safari > Settings or Preferences from the menu bar.

 If you’re like me and love options to customize your apps, then you’ll enjoy these ways to personalize your Safari Start Page on Mac.

 How do you feel about the customizations for the Start Page in Safari on Mac?
-Will you take advantage of them and if so, which are you happiest to see?
-Let us know!
+Will you take advantage of them, and if so, which are you happiest to see?